kubevela/terraform-controller/hack/tool/backup_restore/README.md

 BUCKET_NAME = "restore-example.oss-cn-beijing.aliyuncs.com"
 ```

+The output is very clear, you can see the configuration is available.

-You can see the "No changes.".
+And, you can see the `No changes.` in the log of the `terraform apply`.
 This shows that we did not recreate cloud resources during the restore process.